andybalaam/foursies/backlog.md

 - ~~UI for winning a game~~
 - ~~Restart button~~
 - ~~Messages~~

-- Detailed instructions on how to play, and refer to them from above
+- ~~Detailed instructions on how to play, and refer to them from above~~

-- Display piece being dragged above others
-- Soften shadow of dragged piece
-- Move dragged shadow down-right

-- Mouse pointer changes when over draggable piece

-- Final size and UI adjustments
-- "x" to say you can cancel a move by tapping

-- Fix bug where tests don't check the co-ords of Msg.Touched even though we specify it.

 ## Release 0.1